the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 Also, different software at different stages of evolution require different skills (CI, larger application architectures, ...)

 **ADD YOUR COMPETENCIES HERE.
 SPECIALIZATIONS BELOW**
-unclassified: Being able to form a model about a piece of code

 #### Software Engineering Skills
 There are lots of software engineering curricula out there, that try to define which tasks a software engineer should be able to perfom.